pbrandwijk/pbrandwijk.github.io/_posts/2020-09-14-cheat-sheet-git.md

 $ git reset --hard HEAD         # Go back to the HEAD revision (undo all changes to versioned files)
 $ git push origin +HEAD         # Push the new HEAD to the remote branch (after resetting)
 $ git remote prune origin       # Delete all local branches that are not on origin
+$ git log origin/master..HEAD   # See commits on local branch that have not yet been pushed to remote branch
 ```

 ## Check merge